-Like you, I can easily get caught out-and-about and also just appreciate being able to buy a pre-packaged thing or two that meets my exacting standards.
+Like you, I can easily get caught out-and-about without a snack on hand.
+I also really appreciate being able to buy a pre-packaged thing or two that meets my exacting standards.
 I especially love to get my hands on a product that simultaneously passes the grade and is gratifying to the taste buds.

-Today I raise a glass to KeVita, my go-to drink on-the-go.
+Today I raise a glass to KeVita, one of my go-to drinks on-the-go.

-KeVita is a cultured probiotic beverage—perfect for a hot summer day and even more fitting for the efforts of our Summer Cleanse that gets underway next week.
+KeVita is a cultured probiotic beverage—perfect for a hot summer day and even more fitting for the season.

-It means that it’s a thirst quenching way to boost the good bacteria or flora in your gut.
+A probiotic drink is a thirst-quenching way to enhance the good bacteria or flora in your gut.
 Probiotic means “for life.”
 To the good life!

-It’s no longer a mystery that ample good bacteria in your gut or small intestine is the foundation for resolving many health issues—from allergies to anger, and asthma to anxiety.
-Those good guys will turn your emotional and immune Blahs into spirited Ahas.
+It’s no longer a mystery that ample good bacteria in your gut or small intestine is the foundation for getting to the roots of many health issues—from allergies to anger, and asthma to anxiety.
+Those good guys can help shift your emotional and immune blahs into spirited ahas.